VeejaLiu/FIFA-Career-Dashboard-Frontend/README.md

 - View all players in your team, monitor their overall rating, potential.
 - View players' trends of overall rating, potential.
 - Silent operation, real-time updates (weekly in-game updates, configurable)

-And more features are coming soon.

 - Player details page
 - Notification when a player's overall rating or potential changes

+And more features are coming soon.

+- Notification when a player's weak foot or skill moves changes

 ## Installation